mateusabelli/flamenco/web/project-website/content/usage/shared-storage/_index.md

 on the shared storage, without Flamenco creating a copy for each render job.

-{{< hint type=Warning >}} On Windows it is not possible to construct a relative path to an asset when that asset is no a different drive than the main blend file.
+{{< hint type=Warning >}} On Windows it is not possible to construct a relative path to an asset when that asset is on a different drive than the main blend file.
 If you still want Flamenco to copy such assets, there are two workarounds:

 - Move your asset libraries to the same drive as your Blender projects.